zeeshanak23/javascript-training/functions/README.md

 1. Create multiple objects of type item, which has the following properties:

-   a. itemName(string)
+   - itemName(string)

-   b. itemPrice(number)
+   - itemPrice(number)

-   c. orderCount(number)
+   - orderCount(number)

    Create a variable `items` that will store all the item objects created in the previous step.

-    a.
-Find the items whose price is greater than 1000.
+   - Find the items whose price is greater than 1000.

-    b.
-Find the item which has the most number of orders.
+   - Find the item which has the most number of orders.

-    c.
-Sort the items in ascending order of its price.
+   - Sort the items in ascending order of its price.

-    d.
-Transform the items array into a list of items which has only two attributes - itemName and itemPrice.
+   - Transform the items array into a list of items which has only two attributes - itemName and itemPrice.

 2. Create mulitple objects of type medicine, which has the following properties -

-   a. medName
+   - medName

-   b. medPurchaseDate
+   - medPurchaseDate

-   c. medExpiryDate
+   - medExpiryDate

-   d. medPrice
+   - medPrice

    Create a variable `meds` that will store all the item objects created in the previous step.

-   a.
-Find the meds whose price is greater than 1000.
+   - Find the meds whose price is greater than 1000.

-   b.
-Find the medicine which was purchased latest.
+   - Find the medicine which was purchased latest.

-   c.
-Sort the items in ascending order of its expiry date.
+   - Sort the items in ascending order of its expiry date.

-   d.
-Filter the medicine which has crossed the expiry date.
+   - Filter the medicine which has crossed the expiry date.

-   f.
-Find the medicine which has the least price.
+   - Find the medicine which has the least price.